leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 Currently all tensor operations are implemented on our own, [xtensor](https://github.com/xtensor-stack/xtensor) could be an option, to replace them for sake of performance.

-Although libtorch also provides tensor operations, it is too big in terms of size, therefore it is not good option here.

 # References

 ## For hierichical clustering
-tried following
+Have tried following methods,
 - hclust-cpp/fastcluster
 https://github.com/cdalitz/hclust-cpp
-result is wrong, including distance of clusters and result 'fcluster'
+Result is wrong, including distance of clusters and result 'fcluster'

 - agglomerative-hierarchical-clustering
 https://github.com/gyaikhom/agglomerative-hierarchical-clustering/tree/master
-centroid_linkage is empty
+The result returned by centroid_linkage is empty

 - alglib
 https://www.alglib.net/dataanalysis/clustering.php
-does not support centriod
+It does not support centriod which is needed in this project.

 # Thanks